This is a repost.

 Du and Alcantara went to the MBA in 1998 as did Dela Rosa who had a bad PBA stint.

-Despite the departures to their key men, it was evident that they ruled the PBL.
+Despite the departures of their key men, it was evident that they ruled the PBL.

 Over the course of their PBL time, the team enlisted the services of UPHR quarterback Jomer Rubi, UST forward Gerard Francisco, DLSU sniper Renren Ritualo, and Letran spinner Willie Miller.
 From Stag, the team would play as the Tanduay Rhum Masters and the team would sign a dominating force in Eric Menk.